-A forthcoming Human Rights Watch report documents this crisis, describing the human costs of unregulated insulin prices.
-In the US, the most prescribed forms of this lifesaving drug can cost someone without adequate health insurance coverage more than $300 for a single vial, easily adding up to more than $1,000 a month.
-Our interviews showed how the high cost of insulin in the US is not just paid in dollars, but with health, lives, and livelihoods.
+An upcoming report from Human Rights Watch delves into this crisis, shedding light on the human toll of unregulated insulin prices.
+In the U.S., the most commonly prescribed forms of this life-saving drug can cost over $300 for a single vial for those without adequate health insurance coverage, easily totaling more than $1,000 per month.
+Our interviews demonstrated that the high cost of insulin in the U.S. exacts a toll not only in terms of dollars but also in health, lives, and livelihoods.

-But high prices for prescription medications like analog insulin are not the norm among high-income countries.
-Rather, they reflect an abdication of the US government’s obligation to ensure affordable access to essential medicines.
+However, it's important to note that the exorbitant prices of prescription medications like analog insulin are not the norm among high-income countries.
+Rather, they reflect a failure of the U.S. government to fulfill its responsibility to ensure affordable access to essential medicines.

-There is no system in the US to ensure people who need essential medicines can afford them before they enter the market, or restrict how much manufacturers or their intermediaries can increase prices once they do.
-In this unregulated market, drug prices are exceptionally high and people's ability to access and use the drugs they are prescribed is dangerously low.
+In the U.S., there is no system in place to ensure that individuals in need of essential medications can afford them before they enter the market or to restrict how much drug manufacturers or intermediaries can hike prices once these drugs are available.
+In this unregulated market, drug prices are exceptionally high, and people's ability to obtain and use the prescribed drugs is perilously low.

-If implemented, the Biden administration's Comprehensive Plan for Addressing High Drug Prices could upend this tragic status quo, creating a framework for setting fair prices for expensive essential medicines and increasing transparency throughout the industry.
+If enacted, the Biden administration's Comprehensive Plan for Addressing High Drug Prices has the potential to disrupt this dire status quo.
+It lays out a framework for establishing fair prices for costly essential medicines and enhancing transparency within the pharmaceutical industry.

 The international human right to health encompasses equitable and affordable access to essential medications.
 By reforming the drug pricing system and ensuring that people do not have to make life-or-death choices between their health, financial well-being, or survival, the U.S. government can have an immensely positive impact on the rights of millions of Americans.